Lady Tigers bounce back against Russellville, boys fall

 Justin Schuver and Clif Knight, Hartselle Enquirer

 The Lady Tigers bounced back from their first loss in 10 games with a dominating 67-36 victory at home Jan.
 17 against Russellville.
-Hartselle led 34-16 at halftime and opened the second half with a 13-0 run en route to the 67-36 final score.
+Hartselle led 34-16 at halftime and opened the second half with a 13-0 run en route to the 31-point victory.

-With the victory, Hartselle set up a battle for the area title with Athens Friday at Hartselle.
+With the win, Hartselle set up a battle for the area title with Athens last Friday at Hartselle.
 The Tigers knocked off Athens to take the regular season area championship.